jrbarclay37/LaughGen-AI/model_evaluation/image_captioning/README.md

 - `VIT-GPT2`
 *"a herd of giraffes and zebras grazing in a field"*

+The base model had a typo, but all models accurately described the picture.

 ### Image 2: Soccer Players
 ![soccer](https://github.com/jrbarclay37/LaughGen-AI/blob/main/images/test_images/soccer_player.png?raw=true)
 - `BLIP-base`